ChrstphrHll/npc_gen/students/Tez Bialaer.md

 # Tez Bialaer
 ---
 ### Description
-- Aasimar Fighter from Whyndiem
+- Aasimar Fighter from Magmus Centerhold
 - 8th year Protection student in Fiesn
-- short wavy auburn hair that's wild, Gray eyes, and Pale skin
+- shoulder length wavy brunette hair that's wild, Gray eyes, and Pale skin
 - Is Sharing and Modern, and has Austerity as their ideal

 ### Organizations